hacksman/tensorflow_skill/README.md

 ### tensorflow base

-The basement knowledge about tensorflow
+The base knowledge about tensorflow

 ### tensorflow math